This guide provides information to all those involved in the delivery of the Care to Learn scheme in the 2018 to 2019 academic year.

 Living and studying in England

 A London weighting applies to the scheme.
-The London weighted maximum is £175 per child per week (compared with a maximum of £160 outside London).
+The London weighted maximum is £175 per child per week.
 Eligibility for London weighting is determined by the young parent’s home address and applies to the following Boroughs:

-If a young parent indicates that they are a migrant from a country that is outside the EEA, they will only be eligible for Care to Learn if one of the following immigration conditions applies:
+If a young parent indicates that they are a migrant from a country that is outside the EEA, they will only be eligible for C2L if one of the following immigration conditions applies:

 - they are an asylum seeker aged under 18